NYUAppSec/appsec_hw3/FAQ.md

 kubectl exec --stdin --tty <pod_name> -- bash
 ```

-Some pods (e.g., the GiftcardSite pod) don't have bash installed, so you'll need to use `sh` instead.
+Some pods (e.g., the GiftcardSite pod) don't have Bash installed, so you'll need to use `sh` instead.

 ## Why can't kubectl find my Docker image?

 The most common reason is that you forgot to run `eval $(minikube docker-env)` before running `docker build`.
-This points the Docker client at the minikube Docker daemon.
+This points to the Docker client at the minikube Docker daemon.

 Another common mistake is specifying the image version in the YAML file as `latest` (e.g., `my_image:latest`).
 This will make kubectl try to fetch the image from a remote repository, which will fail if it's an image you've created locally.
 You can override this behavior either by removing the `:latest` tag, or by adding `imagePullPolicy: Never` to the YAML file.